Ishaan-Dev5/sanatak/pom.xml_doc.md

 ## What is `pom.xml`

-`pom.xml` is the core file in a Maven-based Java project.
-It stands for **Project Object Model** and is an XML file that contains configuration information related to:

-- Project details
-- Dependencies
-- Build plugins
-- Repository settings
-- Versioning
-- Profiles and build settings

-It acts as a blueprint to automate the project build and dependency management.
+pom.xml (Project Object Model) is a fundamental file in Maven that defines the configuration, dependencies, and project information required for building a Java project. and this file contains details about the project and its dependencies (libraries or frameworks), plugins, goals, and build lifecycle.
+By managing dependencies in the pom.xml file, Maven automatically downloads the required libraries during the build process

 ---

 ## Why We Use `pom.xml`

 - **Dependency Management**: Automatically handles downloading and linking required libraries.
-- **Build Configuration**: Defines how the project should be compiled, tested, and packaged.
+- **Automates Builds**: Automates build processes by streamlining compilation, testing, and packaging and integrating with Maven plugins.
 - **Version Control**: Manages library versions centrally to ensure consistency.
 - **Plugin Integration**: Automates tasks like testing, packaging, documentation generation.
 - **Simplifies Multi-Module Projects**: Helps in managing large codebases by linking modules together.